-While it's possible to install Laravel automatically, you might want to have a version that is not on the list.
+While it's possible to install Laravel automatically, you might want a version that is not on the list.
 Keep in mind that it's always recommended to have the current stable version installed to avoid any security threats or bugs.

 If you still choose Laravel 8, you should proceed with a manual installation: